SjoerdTilmans/sjvisualizer/README.md

 - Add new chart types.
 I have uploaded an example skeleton of new chart types in Empty.py, this is a setup that should serve as a good starting point. (https://github.com/SjoerdTilmans/sjvisualizer/blob/main/sjvisualizer/Empty.py)

 Before making any changes, please create your own development branch here on GitHub.
 Once ready submit a pull request and set me as reviewer!

+## Support this project
+If you like this project, please concider supporting me using PayPal [Buy me a Coffee](https://www.buymeacoffee.com/sjoerdtilmans).

 ## License
 sjvisualizer is released under the MIT License.
 See the LICENSE file for more details.